Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Introduction

 We show that this discrepancy does not arise from the ranking architecture itself, but from the interaction between entity signals and the evaluation setting.
 Current benchmarks do not provide a setting in which the usefulness of entity signals can be isolated from how the entity channel is constructed, filtered, and observed.
 As a result, evaluation entangles entity signal quality with coverage, hindering a clear assessment of their contribution.
 This issue is compounded by the absence of entity-level supervision in standard benchmarks, which forces entity-oriented methods to rely on proxy signals derived from document relevance.

+To see why, it is important to separate two choices that current evaluations conflate.
+The first concerns the \emph{entity run}: whether the entity selection supplied to the document ranker is derived from the relevance judgments of the query being evaluated, or constructed without access to them.
+The second concerns the \emph{document pool}: whether ranking is restricted to candidates containing a selected entity, or performed over the full set.
+These are independent, and they are not comparable in magnitude --- on Robust04 the entity-run choice moves MAP by roughly $0.4$, the document-pool choice by less than $0.005$.

-To see why, it is important to distinguish the two main questions that current evaluation settings answer.
-In \emph{conditional} evaluation, models are assessed over a document set that has already been filtered or aligned through entity evidence.
-This asks: \emph{if relevant entity signals are available, can the model exploit them to rank documents effectively?} That is a meaningful question about model capacity.
-In \emph{open-world} evaluation, the model is judged over the full candidate pool, so entity selection, linking, and coverage all matter.
-This asks: \emph{does the full entity-oriented pipeline improve retrieval end-to-end over the entire candidate space?} That is a meaningful question about practical effectiveness.
-Both questions are valid, but they are not equivalent, and neither subsumes the other.
+Under \emph{leaked} entity supervision, the pipeline answers: \emph{if entity signals aligned with relevance are available, can the model exploit them?} That is a meaningful question about model capacity.
+Under \emph{clean} entity supervision, it answers: \emph{does the full entity-oriented pipeline improve retrieval when entity selection must be performed without relevance judgments?} That is a meaningful question about practical effectiveness.
+Both are valid, they are not equivalent, and neither subsumes the other.

 This distinction matters because entity-oriented methods can perform well under one regime and poorly under the other for reasons that have little to do with the ranking architecture itself.
-A system may achieve strong conditional performance because, once entity-reachable documents are identified, it has genuinely learned to exploit entity evidence.
-Yet the same system may show little gain in the open-world setting if those selected entities cover only a small fraction of the relevant documents.
-Conversely, broadening the entity channel can reduce the gap between conditional and open-world evaluation by increasing coverage, but only at the cost of introducing many weak, generic, or non-discriminative entities.
-Open-world failure therefore does not automatically imply that earlier conditional results were wrong, nor does conditional success imply end-to-end usefulness.
-The two settings answer different questions, and current benchmarks do not cleanly reconcile them.
+A system may achieve strong effectiveness under leaked supervision because the entity run encodes the relevance judgments against which it is scored.
+Yet the same system may show little gain under clean supervision if the entities it can select without those judgments cover only a small fraction of the relevant documents.

+Conversely, broadening the entity channel can reduce the gap between the two regimes by increasing coverage, but only at the cost of introducing many weak, generic, or non-discriminative entities.
+Failure under clean supervision therefore does not imply that results measured under leaked supervision were arithmetically wrong, nor does the latter imply end-to-end usefulness.
+The two regimes answer different questions, and current benchmarks do not cleanly reconcile them.